magarpol/scripts/README.md

 ### Add NIS account
 This script add a NIS account.

+### Adoptium Repo
+This script creates an Adoptium Repo Update Service in CheckMK.

 ### Ansible user Cloud config
 This script creates ansible user in IONOX DCD and configures the network.